 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides, you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 The condition is usually temporary.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Drs Dusek, Bailey, or Anton if you have any questions.
+Call Drs.
+Bailey, Anton, or Seeba if you have any questions.